Panch Kalyanaka: Rituals

 Some Jain rituals have close relationship with these five Kalyanakas.
-Panch Kalyanaka Puja is a ritual solemnizes all five Kalyanaka.
+Pancha Kalyanaka Puja is a ritual solemnizes all five Kalyanaka.
 It was narrated by Pandit Virvijay.
 Snatra Puja is a ritual related to Janma Kalyanaka in which icons of Tirthankara are bathed symbolising Indra doing Abhisheka on Tirthankara on Mount Meru after birth of Tirthankara.
 It performed before many other rituals and before starting of new enterprises, birthdays.